plaxin/laster/README.md

 ## Setup

 ### Last.fm
-1. Obtain your api_key, api_secret from <https://www.last.fm/api/account/create>
+1. Allow access to your profile here: <https://vk.cc/8GIIAx>
-2. Complete the **settings.py** with last.fm api_key, api_secret, username, password
+2. Complete the **settings.py** with last.fm username, password

 ### VK.com
-1. Obtain your access token: <https://vk.cc/8Abj47>
+1. Obtain your access token: <https://vk.cc/8GIGDH>
 2. Complete the **settings.py** with token
 3. Optionally, enter custom text for the status.
 For a track, don't forget `{track}` variable...